-The original Buck’s T-4 was established in 1946 by Buck and Helen Knight, on the original Stillman land, as a hunting camp.
-Setting up a saw mill on the property and skidding out the timber by horseback, the Knights built cabins and opened for hunters with lodging, meals, and a horse with guide costing only $12 a day.
-In 1950, two of the cabins were slid together and converted into the present bar.
+Established in 1946 by Buck and Helen Knight, the original Buck’s T-4 was built on the former Stillman land as a hunting camp.
+Setting up a sawmill on the property and skidding out the timber by horseback, the Knights built cabins and were open for hunters with lodging, meals, and guided pack trips costing only $12 per day.
+In 1950, two of the cabins were combined and converted into the present bar.
 With Buck behind the plank and Helen in the kitchen, Buck’s became a favorite Montana roadhouse for locals, hunters and tourists to Yellowstone National Park.

 In the 1970s, the addition of a dancehall, game room and pizza saloon quickly transformed Buck’s into the most popular dance venue in the state.
-Buck’s legendary New Year’s Eve parties featured Montana’s own Mission Mountain Wood Band and drew crowds of upwards of 1000 people.
-People came from miles around to enjoy such bands as Asleep and the Wheel, Richie Havens and Norton Buffalo.
+Buck’s legendary New Year’s Eve parties featured Montana’s own Mission Mountain Wood Band and drew crowds of more than 1000 people every year.
+Visitors came from miles around to enjoy revered bands of the times – Asleep and the Wheel, Richie Havens and Norton Buffalo to name a few.

-Thank you for being our guests and we look forward to meeting you.
+Thank you for being our guests.
+We look forward to meeting you.

 – The Buck’s T4/LMLC Family